Female Christian Comedian & Speaker

 TIP #6: Select someone who is energetic and fun to be your emcee.
 Think of the person in your group who loves to be in the limelight.
 There you go.
 That's your emcee!

 TIP #1: ADVERTISE EARLY AND OFTEN - Advertising a comedy event is the first step to priming the audience for laughter.
-It is best to begin advertising at least a month in advance.
+It is best to begin advertising at least 45 days in advance.
 The larger the event, the earlier you'll want to begin advertising.
-Add an additional month of advertisement for every 200 people you hope to have, up to six months in advance, beginning with a "Save The Date" notice.
+Add an additional month of advertisement for every 200 people you hope to have, even up to four- six months in advance, beginning with a "Save The Date" notice.

 ~ Eye catching advertisements are the best way to build excitement and begin priming the audience for laughter.
 Media for these promotional ads will be provided for you upon your request.
 Advertisements may be done via:

-2. Posters & flyers posted weeks in advance.
+1. Posters & flyers posted weeks in advance.
 Don't forget "Tinkle Ads" posted inside stall doors in restrooms where you have a captive audience, restroom mirrors, doors to the building, bulletin boards, local restaurants, stores, businesses.
 If no one in your group can design a flyer, let us know.
-We will design one and email it to you for printing.
+We will design one and email it to you for your printing needs.

-6. Ticket Sales (Even if there is no charge for the event, use tickets as reminders and something for guests to use to invite others.)
+5. Ticket Sales (Even if there is no charge for the event, use tickets as reminders and a tool for guests to use to invite others.)

-7. Social Media (Facebook, Email, Twitter, Website, Instagram, etc.) Promote often & ask your group to share it on their social media.
+6. Social Media (Facebook, Email, Twitter, Website, Instagram, etc.) Promote often & ask your group to share it on their social media.
+All of these are FREE.
+We encourage you to use them to your full advantage.

 TIP #2: KEEP THE EVENT FREE OF DISTRACTIONS - Much of "getting" comedy is being able to enjoy the show without distractions.
 If the audience misses a cue from the comedian, they may not "get" the joke.
 Very many of these may ruin the entire show for your guests.